KyleMayes/vulkanalia/tutorial/book/src/presentation/swapchain.md

 }
 ```

 Each `vk::SurfaceFormatKHR` entry contains a `format` and a `color_space` member.
 The `format` member specifies the color channels and types.
 For example, `vk::Format::B8G8R8A8_SRGB` means that we store the B, G, R and alpha channels in that order with an 8 bit unsigned integer for a total of 32 bits per pixel.
-The `color_space` member indicates if the SRGB color space is supported or not using the `vk::ColorSpaceKHR::SRGB_NONLINEAR` flag.
+The `color_space` member indicates if the sRGB color space is supported or not using the `vk::ColorSpaceKHR::SRGB_NONLINEAR` flag.

-For the color space we'll use SRGB if it is available, because it [results in more accurate perceived colors](http://stackoverflow.com/questions/12524623/).
+For the color space we'll use sRGB if it is available, because it [results in more accurate perceived colors](http://stackoverflow.com/questions/12524623/).
 It is also pretty much the standard color space for images, like the textures we'll use later on.
-Because of that we should also use an SRGB color format, of which one of the most common ones is `vk::Format::B8G8R8A8_SRGB`.
+Because of that we should also use an sRGB color format, of which one of the most common ones is `vk::Format::B8G8R8A8_SRGB`.

 Let's go through the list and see if the preferred combination is available: